aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datasorter/_index.md

 ### getHasHeaders() {#getHasHeaders--}

+<b>@deprecated.</b> Please use the 'hasHeaders' property instead.
 Represents whether the range has headers.

 ```javascript
 getHasHeaders() : boolean;